 About Pack Creek

-The indigenous Tlingit people call Admiralty Island “Kootznoowoo,” interpreted as “Fortress of the Bear(s),” referring to the native brown bear.
+Admiralty Island is also called “Kootznoowoo,” interpreted as “Fortress of the Bear(s),” referring to the native brown bear.
 Most of the island was protected by Congress in 1980 as the Kootznoowoo Wilderness.
 It is home to one of the largest concentrations of brown bears in Alaska or Canada, with an estimated 1,600 brown bears roaming Admiralty’s forests, beaches and alpine slopes.
 People have come to Pack Creek to see bears since the 1930s.
 Over generations, many bears have learned to tolerate human presence.
 The area is cooperatively managed by the USDA Forest Service and the Alaska Department of Fish and Game.
 Pack Creek Bear Tours was awarded the top level of guided permits for Pack Creek by the US Forest Service.

 We really think you’ll really enjoy spending time with our guides.
 Every guide-naturalist at Pack Creek Bear Tours has years if not decades of experience leading trips into the Alaska wilderness and each brings unique perspectives to the experience of seeing wild bears.
 All are certified in Basic First Aid/CPR or Wilderness First Responder.

 Bjorn Dihle is a life long Alaskan, who first fell in love with Admiralty Island when he was four during a family camping trip.
 He works as a writer, guide and instructor of outdoor recreation courses when he wants to bump up his lifestyle.
 Otherwise, you’ll find him with the bears in the rain forest, following caribou in the Arctic or hiking around the Juneau area with his golden retriever Fenrir.
 Read some of Bjorn’s articles on Alaska natural and cultural history in the Juneau Empire.